Carol and Cecil Schwalbe Science Multimedia Scholarship

-The ODD Environmental & Science Multimedia Scholarship is to go to a journalism student who is interested in telling environmental science multimedia stories.
+The Carol & Cecil R. Schwalbe Environmental & Science Multimedia Scholarship is to go to a journalism student who is interested in telling environmental science multimedia stories.
 Doing this successfully is intimidating, difficult and time consuming.
 We hope that the scholarship can, in some small way, lessen the stress that comes with tackling the steep learning curve.

-Of course, we cannot dedicate this scholarship to Carol without mentioning her spouse Cecil Schwalbe.
+Of course, we cannot dedicate this scholarship to Carol without mentioning her spouse, our brother, our friend Dr. Cecil R. Schwalbe.
 Cecil was an integral part of the science journalism experience at the school of journalism.
 Cecil himself is an experience.
-His energy, enthusiasm and passion for teaching and for reptiles – especially those from the desert Southwest was infectious and instilled a sense of “fun” in the learning and communicating of science.
-While “ODD” is an acronym of our last names (Olesen, Davis, de Dios), the decision to call it the “ODD” scholarship was our ode to Cecil, who is odd in all of the right ways.
+His energy, enthusiasm, and passion for teaching and for reptiles – especially those from the desert Southwest was infectious and instilled a sense of “fun” in the learning and communication of science.
+In loving tribute to our brother and friend, “The Snakeman” Cecil R. Schwalbe, we will officially rename the scholarship to the Carol & Cecil R. Schwalbe Science Multimedia Scholarship.

 With tremendous gratitude,

-~ Alan Scott Davis, co-Principal, Davis de Dios Media
+~ Alan Scott Davis, CEO, Davis de Dios Media

-If you are interested in making a Tax-deductible donation to help us grow the ODD Science Multimedia Scholarship Endowment, please contact Outreach Coordinator Michael Chesnick at the University of Arizona School of Journalism below.
-We will have a link to the University’s fundraising site soon.
+If you are interested in making a tax-deductible donation to help us grow the ODD Science Multimedia Scholarship Endowment, visit the University of Arizona Foundation campaign.